cdk8s-team/cdk8s/rfc/helm-synthesis.md

 ### Why should we _not_ do this?

-* CDK8s currently does not offer a solution for Kubernetes deployment on its own.
+* CDK8s currently does not offer a custom solution for Kubernetes deployment on its own.
 But, this does not block the user in any way.
 They can still deploy the generated manifests using `kubectl apply -f <folder>`.
-Enabling output format as helm is just us meeting the customers where they are and not creating our own custom solution for deployments.
-* If we proceed with implementing this RFC, this would take up developer time and effort and that needs to be weigh against customer demand for such a feature when we know a workaround exists for deploying manifests to Kubernetes cluster.
+Since a workaround already exists, if we proceed with implementing this RFC, this would take up developers time and effort and will add to maintenance load of cdk8s.

 ### What is the technical solution (design) of this feature?